Fruit of the Spirit

 God sees the entirety of our life concurrently.
 At any given moment, he knows every detail of our past, present, and future afflictions.

-However, because Jesus encountered the same pains and sorrows we face, God also understands how we feel, as we endure them.
+However, because Jesus encountered the same pains and sorrows we face, God also understands how we feel, as we endure distress.

 He grieves when we grieve and rejoices when we rejoice.